Beijing jabs in US-China tech fight with chip material export curbs | Headlines

 - China

-China's restriction of exports of some metals widely used in semiconductors, electric vehicles, and high-tech industries has ramped up a trade war with the United States and could potentially cause more disruption to global supply chains.
+China's restriction of exports of some metals widely used in semiconductors, electric vehicles and high-tech industries has ramped up a trade war with the United States and could potentially cause more disruption to global supply chains.
 China's commerce ministry said on Monday it would control exports of eight gallium products and six germanium products from Aug.
-1 to protect national security, move analysts saw as a response to escalating efforts by Washington to curb China's technological advances.
+1 to protect national security, a move analysts saw as a response to escalating efforts by the United States to curb China's technological advances.

 Jeffries analysts said the timing of the measure raised questions about it being possibly directed at this week's visit to Beijing by U.S. Secretary of Treasury Janet Yellen and whether Washington would cancel the trip.
 Some in the industry said they feared China could follow this with new restrictions on rare earth exports, after curbing shipments 12 years ago in a dispute with Japan.
 Rare earths are a group of metals used in EVs and military equipment and China is by far the world's biggest producer.